Wainscoting Panel Overview

-A. Stiles are the vertical members that separate the inner panels.
-The rails are horizontal and diagonal members.
+A: Stiles are the vertical flat sections that separate the inner panels.
+The rails are horizontal and diagonal flat sections.
 See drawing below for details.

-A. The default stiles and rails widths and heights are in the following table.
-You can modify them as necessary.
+A: The default stiles and rails widths and heights are in the following table.
+You can modify them as necessary in the design tool.

 Stile / Rail Type